 The IVC Filter is also believed to tear or erode the vein it is placed in.
 This can lead to serious vein damage that could potentially be deadly.
 Some lawsuits allege that the filter can also become blocked by clots, which could block the entire blood flow from the lower body to the heart.

 How are people injured by IVC Filters?

-As of this point is is unclear how many people have been killed and injured from defective IVC Filters.
-Some patients families may not even realize the IVC Filter was the cause of death.
+As of this point, it is unclear how many people have been killed and injured by defective IVC Filters.
+Some patients’ families may not even realize the IVC Filter was the cause of death.
 It is reasonable to believe that coroners could overlook the IVC Filter as a cause of death and may have related the death to another pulmonary issue.
-For that reason, we highly suggest you contact an IVC Filter lawyer to investigate whether or not your loved ones death or injury was related to an IVC Filter injury.
+For that reason, we highly suggest you contact an IVC Filter lawyer to investigate whether or not your loved one’s death or injury was related to an IVC Filter.

 Are there currently lawsuits against the manufacturer?

 There are currently many lawsuits against the manufacturer of IVC Filters.
 A large number of these lawsuits have been centralized into Multidistrict Litigation (MDL).
 These types of lawsuits are similar to class actions where many cases are compiled into one court.
 It is not too late to file an IVC Filter lawsuit.

 However, you only have a limited amount of time to file an IVC Filter lawsuit.
 There are laws that limit the amount of time you have to file a lawsuit.
 These deadlines can vary depending on what state you live in.
 Other factors are things like when the patient received the IVC Filter or when complications from the IVC Filter happened.

 - Chest Pain

 - Hemorrhaging (severe bleeding)